Corporate Social Responsibility

-Each year, CI is rated on its corporate social responsibility performance by various research firms.
-In 2017, CI was rated as an outperformer in the area of governance within the diversified financials sector group by research firm Sustainalytics.
+Each year, CI is rated on its environment, social and governance performance by various research firms.
+In 2018, CI was once again rated as an outperformer in the area of governance within the diversified financials sector group by research firm Sustainalytics.

 - As a signatory to the United Nations-supported Principles for Responsible Investment (UNPRI), CI Investments believes that responsible investing plays a role in achieving the best possible risk-adjusted returns for our funds.

 - CI Investments has a formal Responsible Investment Policy that addresses the integration of environmental, social, governance (ESG) factors into the investment decision-making process.
 While CI Investments does not normally exclude specific sectors or companies from investment, there is an exception.
 In recognition of the prohibitions contained within the United Nations Anti-Personnel Landmines Convention and the United Nations Convention on Cluster Munitions, CI Investments will not knowingly directly invest in companies associated with the production, use or distribution of such weapons.
 This restriction applies to all actively managed funds where CI Investments directly controls the investment strategy of the fund, including those that are sub-advised.